About

 Merely Descriptive

-Acquired Distinctiveness and the Supplemental Register: Options for Descriptive Marks (Part 3 of 5)
+Acquired Distinctiveness and the Supplemental Register: Options for Descriptive Marks (Part 3 of 5 on Mere Descriptiveness)

 A descriptive trademark is not automatically dead on arrival.
 If the mark has been in use long enough to acquire secondary meaning, Section 2(f) offers a path to the Principal Register.
-Here is what that requires and when the Supplemental Register is the smarter move.
+This explains what that requires and when the Supplemental Register is the smarter move.

 February 23, 2026